mlabecki/portfolio_analytics/README.md

 > Interactive: yes<BR>

 ### 14. Individual Asset Stochastic With Overbought/Oversold and Price Overlays
-In addition to MACD and RSI, many investors favour the Stochastic Oscillator as a technical buy-sell indicator, which - unlike the RSI - is capable of refining the buy-sell signals coming from the overbought/oversold threshold line crossings thanks to the interactions between its two components, the %K and %D lines.
+In addition to MACD and RSI, many investors favour the Stochastic Oscillator as a technical buy-sell indicator.
+Unlike the RSI, the Stochastic is capable of refining the buy-sell signals coming from the overbought/oversold threshold line crossings thanks to the interactions between its two components, the %K and %D lines.

 Presented in this graph is an example of the full Stochastic Oscillator that uses three adjustable parameters: the 14-day look-back period, the 3-day %K smoothing period, and the 5-day %D averaging period.
 In its standard formulation, the Stochastic Oscillator has a fast and a slow version, with the %D averaging period set to 3 in both of them.
 > ![](img/14_StochasticOscillatorFull(14,3,5)_PriceOverlay_Dark.png)

 > Plotting package: plotly<BR>